hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 This short argument ignores the fact that grains can jitter up and down, as explained in the [appendix]({{hapax.github.io}}/assets/napkin-hacks-appendix/#sec-2-1).
-But the method here gives the right answer, and in the spirit of cheeky hacker approximation I will let it stand.
+But our method gives the right answer, and in the spirit of cheeky hacker approximation I will let it stand.

 This expression for $D$ is called the *Stokes-Einstein relation*, and it is one of the